Team-2502/Team-2502.github.io/_wiki/edit-instructions.markdown

 ---
 layout: post
-title:  "How to add wiki pages (for non-programmers)"
+title:  "How to edit wiki pages"
 category: Meta
 ---